-- A path predicate expression is a set of boolean expressions, all of which must be satisfied to achieve the selected path. - Example:
+- A path predicate expression is a set of boolean expressions, all of which crust be satisfied to achieve the selected path. - Example

-X1+3X2+17>=0
+X1+3X2+

-X3=17
+X3=17 X4-X1>=14X

-X4-X1>=14X2

-• Any set of input values that satisfy all of the conditions of the path predicate expression will force the routine to the path.
+- Any set of input values that satisfy all of the conditions of the paper of the predicate expression will force the routine to the path.

+- Some times a predicate can have an OR i

+- Example: